pitt-crc/user-manual/docs/data-management/file-transfer-methods/globus.md

 ![](../../_assets/img/data-management/globus25.png)

-Step 1: Set up the source collection (CRCD data)
-On the left panel, click Search in the Collection field and search for the pitt#dtn endpoint.
-Once selected, your CRCD folders should appear.
-You can adjust the Path field to navigate to the specific folder you need.
 Step 2: Set up the destination collection
 On the right panel, search for and select a second endpoint.
 For example, if you choose the UPitt-OneDrive endpoint, the mapped collection will display your OneDrive folders.
 Step 3: Transfer